ZhenHuangLab/Blog/content/posts/microscopy-6/index.md

 ---
-title: Resolution
+title: Resolution & Sampling
-seo_title: Resolution
+seo_title: Resolution & Sampling
 summary:
-description:
+description: The factors that influence resolution and how to sample an image properly.
 slug: microscopy-6
 author: Zhen Huang